(B). A two-times increase or decrease in power results in a change of approximately 3 decibels.

 Hint: If you calculate \(V_{RMS}\) directly for 100 volts you will get a value for E of approximately 70.7 volts.
 Squaring that and then dividing it by R (in our example, 50 ohms) will give you 99.9698 watts, which is approximately 100 watts.

-Last edited by mk2019.
+Last edited by debshinder432.
 Register to edit

-(C).
 The RMS (root mean square) value of an AC signal results in the same power dissipation as a DC voltage of the same value.
 The RMS value is useful as an average value for the voltage in an AC circuit throughout the alternating wave cycle, as if the current were a constant as in DC.

 For more info see Wikipedia: RMS, or root mean square

-Last edited by heroiclemon.
+Last edited by gconklin.
 Register to edit

-For a sine wave the RMS voltage of a sine wave is approximately \(0.7 \times \text{the peak voltage}\).
+The RMS voltage of a sine wave is approximately \(0.7 \times \text{peak voltage}\).

-Looking at the possible answers, which are all peak-to-peak: Divide them in half to know the peak voltage, and only one answer is still high enough to possibly be correct: \(\frac{339.4}{2} = 169.7\).
+Looking at the possible answers, which are all peak-to-peak: divide them in half to know the peak voltage, and only one answer is still high enough to be correct -- \(\frac{339.4}{2} = 169.7\).
 Multiply that by \(0.7\) to get approximately \(120V\).

-Alternatively, for a sine wave the peak-to-peak voltage = \(2\sqrt{2} \times \text{RMS voltage} = 2.828 \times \text{RMS voltage}\).
-So: \(120 \times 2.828 = 339.4\)
+Alternatively, for a sine wave the peak-to-peak voltage: \[2\sqrt{2} \times \text{RMS voltage} = 2.828 \times \text{RMS voltage}\] So: \(120 \times 2.828 = 339.4\)

 12 volts is the RMS (i.e. Root Mean Square) voltage of a sine wave with a value of 17 volts peak.